Specific Info

 LUMBRICAL MUSCLES

-These muscles are found in the palm of the hand and connect to the tendons of the flexer digitorum profundus.
+These muscles are found in the palm of the hand and connect to the tendons of the flexor digitorum profundus.
 They help with flexing of the fingers at the interphalangeal joints and assist in finger bending and grip strength.

 INTEROSSEI MUSCLES